GregorySchwartz/modify-fasta/README.md

   -N,--removeN             Whether to remove N or n in the sequence -g,--removeGermlines     Whether to remove germlines -h,--removeHighlyMutated Whether to remove highly mutated clone sequences (a third of their sequence are different amino acids)
-  -s,--removeStops         Whether to remove clone sequences with stop codons -r,--inputStopRange [106]|INT Only search for stops with removeStops up to this amino acid position -c,--inputCodonMut [-1]|0|1|2|3 Only include codons with this many mutations or less or more, depending on inputCodonMutType (-1 is the same as include all codons).
+  -s,--removeStops         Whether to remove sequences with stop codons -d,--removeDuplicates    Whether to remove duplicate sequences -r,--inputStopRange [106]|INT Only search for stops with removeStops up to this amino acid position -c,--inputCodonMut [-1]|0|1|2|3 Only include codons with this many mutations or less or more, depending on inputCodonMutType (-1 is the same as include all codons).
 Converts the codon to gaps
   -T,--inputCodonMutType [=]|>|< Only include codons with this many mutations (=) (or lesser (<) or greater (>), depending on inputCodonMut).
 Converts the codon to gaps